-The example was also tested with the extended APF method that was introduced in Section 4.3.
-In that case, the reactive motion planning method can generate a collision-free motion to the target position.
+The example was also tested with the extended APF method, introduced in Section 4.3.
+In this case, the reactive motion-planning method can generate a collision-free motion towards the target position.
 The different forces and the selected velocity vector can be seen in Figure 8.
-In that case, the uncertainties of the obstacles are changing in the same way as it was seen in Figure 6 because the agent executed its motion along the same path between the two obstacles.
+Using this method, the obstacles’ uncertainties change in the same way as seen in Figure 6 because the agent executes its motion along the same path between the two obstacles.